janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 ## As a User

-To access challenges: `CTFd` -> `Challenges`

-> Locked challenges are guarded both in the web interface and backend by this plugin.
+> Locked challenges are guarded both at the web interface and backend by this plugin.
 Users should not be able to bypass constraints (such as viewing locked challenges) set by the admin by modifying his web browser.

 ### Locked challenges

-Locked challenges are grayed out (or hidden).
+In `Challenges`, locked challenges are grayed out (or hidden).
 You will not be able to view or attempt the challenge until the previous challenge in the chain is solved.

+In `Scoreboard`, locked challenges that are hidden will not show in the scoreboard.

 ### Challenge ordering

-Challenges in a chain are always listed first within its challenge category, and sorted by the unlocking order of the challenges.
+In `Challenges`, challenges in a chain are always listed first within its challenge category, and sorted by the unlocking order of the challenges.